Graham High School

-Make sure that you are in the Athletic Training Remind 101 group.
+Make sure that you are in the Athletic Training Sports You group.
 This is how we will communicate with everyone about schedule changes and other important information.

 It is likely that either with football or your second sport that there will be practices or games will be held over school holidays such as Thanksgiving, Christmas, or Spring Break.
 We do not expect you to miss a family trip, but we need to know in writing about these trips as soon as they are scheduled so that we can make our work schedule accordingly.

 Confidentiality is a must.
 You are not allowed to discuss any injury information with anyone outside of the athletic training room.
 You may ask questions in order to learn for about an injury, how it happened, how it is cared for, and how it is rehabilitated, but you are not to disclose any information with anyone at any time.
 What happens in the athletic training room, in the gym, on the field, or in the weight room, stays there.